This post is kind of dedicated to two people, and the first one is me (Matt).

 (Notes – 1: Yes, we’re really big on singing made-up words like “De-smoothest” in British commercials.
 2: Apparently, we like throwing maraschino cherries on top of everything, for no damn reason that I can think of.
 And 3: strawberry pudding is pretty foul.
 Other than that, 4: you get the idea.)

 On as many separate occasions as I could get away with, I would steal down to the kitchen while my parents were elsewhere, mix up a bowl of Angel Delight – butterscotch only – and take it up to my room, wait for it to set, and have myself a little butterscotch pudding party for one.
 I’d hide the bowl under my bed behind a stash of Doctor Who books, and pig out for as long as I remembered the bowl was still there.
 (Sometimes I would forget.
 Sorry, Mum.)

-The second person I want to dedicate this to is Fringe scientist Walter Bishop, because … because if you don’t love Walter Bishop loving pudding, you have a dead black heart and you probably work in politics.
+The second person I want to dedicate this to is Fringe scientist Walter Bishop, because … because if you don’t love Walter Bishop loving pudding, you have a dead black heart and you probably work in finance.